Gale Weathers: Casting and development

 The production wanted a recognizable face for the role of news reporter Gale Weathers, offering it to both Brooke Shields and Janeane Garofalo.
 Cox, who was starring in the highly successful NBC sitcom Friends at the time, was not considered due to her history of playing softer, kinder characters.
 Cox however lobbied hard for the role for that reason, wishing to play a "bitch" character that contrasted her role in Friends, her efforts ultimately succeeding when she was cast.

 Cox's casting in the film series marked a new trend in casting established and popular actors and actresses in horror films.
 Craven opined that her presence, like Neve Campbell's, helped raise the profile of Scream and attract a large female audience.

 Reception

 Cox's performance in the series earned critical acclaim and wide recognition.
 The character became well known for her "snappy remarks and being brilliantly bossy".

 Cox was nominated for numerous accolades for her performances as Gale Weathers.
 For Scream 2, she received the Fangoria Chainsaw Award for Best Supporting Actress and earned a nomination for the Saturn Award for Best Supporting Actress.
 For Scream 3, Cox and Arquette received the Teen Choice Award for Film – Choice Chemistry.

-Weathers is considered to be an icon by many in the gay community.
+Popular culture

+The character of Gale Weathers was directly spoofed in the 2000 film Scary Movie, a parody of '90s slasher films, particularly Scream, Scream 2, and I Know What You Did Last Summer.
+The character Gail Hailstorm, played by Cheri Oteri, was a parody of Courteney Cox's character.